 Add 32 to the result: This adjusts for the difference in zero points.
 So, 45 + 32 = 77.

-Therefore, 25°C is equal to 77°F.
+That's why, 25°C is equal to 77°F.

 While memorizing these formulas is helpful, several online tools and calculators can perform the conversion automatically.
-These tools are especially convenient for quick lookups or when dealing with a large number of conversions.
+So these tools are especially convenient for quick lookups or when dealing with a large number of conversions.
 Simply enter the temperature in one scale, and the calculator will instantly provide the equivalent temperature in the other scale.

 Understanding the underlying principles of the conversion formulas allows you to not only perform the calculations accurately but also to appreciate the relationship between the two temperature scales.
 It reinforces that Fahrenheit and Celsius are simply different ways of representing the same physical phenomenon: the degree of hotness or coldness of an object or environment.